 A CSA is not responsible for determining authoritatively whether a crime took place—that is the function of law enforcement personnel.
 A CSA should not try to apprehend the alleged perpetrator of the crime.
 That too is the responsibility of law enforcement.
 It is also not a CSA’s responsibility to try and convince a victim to contact law enforcement if the victim chooses not to do so.

-If you receive crime information and believe it was provided in good faith, meaning there is a reasonable basis for believing that the information is not simply rumor or hearsay, and there is little or no reason to doubt the validity of the information, then submit a CSA report.
+If you receive Clery reportable crime information, then submit a CSA report.
 Simply report what you know.
-If you are unsure if the incident is a Clery crime, if it happened on a Clery location, or if was even a crime at all, still report the incident.
+If you are unsure if the incident is a Clery crime, if it happened on a Clery location, or if it was even a crime at all, still report the incident.
 The Clery office will decide the classification of the crime and how it should be categorized.
 Be advised the Clery office may contact you for additional information if necessary.
 As always, people and their safety are our main concern, be sure to assist the victim in obtaining help if needed such as medical, or counseling services.

 An incident report cannot be confidential, even if the person who reported the incident to you requested that you keep the report confidential.
 However, crime statistics are anonymous and no personal identifiers will be disclosed.